-Many years ago, I watched Little Shop of Horrors, a humorous musical about a nerdy florist named Seymour who raises a house plant named Audrey that feeds on human blood.
-When Seymour accidentally pricks his finger, he discovers that Audrey needs blood to survive.
-What Seymour doesn't know is that the more blood Audrey receives, the larger and more demanding she would become.
+Many years ago, I watched a humorous musical about a nerdy florist who raised a plant that needed blood to survive.
+The more blood the plant received, the larger and more demanding the plant became.

-Having a perfectionist child can be a lot like dealing with Audrey.
+Having a perfectionist child can be a lot like dealing with this plant.
 Without realizing it, parents can encourage idealistic tendencies in their children by "feeding" their perfectionism.
 The result can be a child that grows out of control, and, like Audrey, is very demanding.

 Here are five ways to tame the perfectionism in your child and recover your sanity.